 While Cove and Vivint have a control hub, we could manage every aspect of our security system through their apps as well.
 Some of the commands we used most in the apps were:

-The best part was that with both apps, we didn’t have to be connected to Wi-Fi to operate our systems.
-We could’ve been sitting on the couch in our living room or lying on a pool lounge chair at a resort, waiting for our third cocktail to arrive, and the app would’ve worked regardless.
+The best part was that with both apps, we didn’t have to be connected to our home Wi-Fi to operate our systems.
+We could’ve been sitting on the couch in our living room or lying on a pool lounge chair at a resort, waiting for our third cocktail to arrive, and the app would’ve worked as long as it was connected to the resort Wi-Fi or a cellular network.

 >> Read More: Best Home Security System With a Mobile App